-- Stay indoors as much as possible and limit exposure to the sun. - Stay on the lowest floor out of the sunshine if air conditioning is not available. - NEVER leave children or pets alone in closed vehicles. - Spend the warmest part of the day in public buildings such as libraries, schools, movie theaters, shopping malls or other community facilities. - Eat well-balanced, light and regular meals, and drink plenty of water.
+- Stay indoors as much as possible and limit exposure to the sun. - Stay on the lowest floor out of the sunshine if air conditioning is not available. - Spend the warmest part of the day in public buildings such as libraries, schools, movie theaters, shopping malls or other community facilities. - Eat well-balanced, light and regular meals, and drink plenty of water.
 (Avoid caffeine and alcoholic beverages.) - Dress in loose fitting, lightweight and light-colored clothes that cover as much skin as possible.
 Protect your face and head by wearing a wide-brimmed hat. - Check on people who do not have air conditioning and spend much of their time alone. - Avoid strenuous work during the warmest part of the day.
 Use a buddy system when working in extreme heat and take frequent breaks.